7-12 Junior/Senior High Enrollment

 Using the link provided, any parent or guardian may complete an enrollment registration electronically.

 All new Jenison Public School enrollments must complete this registration.
 Please either upload the following documents as part of the online registration or bring them to the JIA offices.
-If your student attends a school in JPS, please complete the registration as if you are a new student to the district.

 - Proof of Residency (photocopy of a utility bill, house buy/rental agreement